Rabbi Jeffrey Newman

 Besides stepping into dialogue with Abrahamic religions, one could clearly observe his enthusiasm for climate change discourse with faith communities of East Asia.
 In particular, he stressed the necessity for dialogue with China due to the country’s growing influence on financial markets.
 Rabbi Newman hopes that creating awareness of climate change in faith communities in the finance industry can spread the idea of value-driven investments.
 He underlined that such dialogue would not only make sense from an environmental perspective.
 Bringing together different faith communities would also increase positive interaction between people of different religious traditions.
 Such intrinsic benefits, Rabbi Newman proposes, make stimulating inter-faith climate dialogues therefore worthwhile even regardless of their climate impact.

 Another main topic of the seminar discussion, particularly prompted by the audience, was the fact that there is quite a large and powerful Jewish population within the financial industry.
 The audience was curious as to how faith communities could drive sustainable change in investment decisions.
 One way to achieve this is to motivate investors to include environmental, social and governance (ESG) factors in their investment decisions.
 Faith communities can help in this area by urging their people to carry moral integrity in every decision they make, even in their place of work.
 By making climate change a moral and prevalent issue, people within faith communities may take stronger steps towards fighting climate change.
-But in this example, can moral force be more powerful than the motivation for financial gain?
+But in this example, can morally force be more powerful than the motivation for financial gain?

 The key is to inspire these faith communities, in whatever sector they work in, to treat climate change as a moral issue and a pressing dilemma.
-Rabbi Newman proposes that the “pressure points” for the Jewish community in particular, is the concern and love for one’s family and future generations.
+Rabbi Newman proposes that the “pressure points” for the Jewish community, in particular, is the concern and love for one’s family and future generations.
 To see a visible change in the fight against climate change, we must extend this love and concern for our own family and community to the whole population and the generations ahead of us.